Evaluation and Statistics

 Since its inception in 2002, COUNTER has been focused on providing a code of practice that helps ensure librarians have access to consistent, comparable, and credible usage reporting for their online scholarly information.
 COUNTER serves librarians, content providers, and others by facilitating the recording and exchange of online usage statistics.
 The COUNTER Code of Practice provides guidance on data elements to be measured and definitions of these data elements, as well as guidelines for output report content and formatting and requirements for data processing and auditing.
 To have their usage statistics and reports designated COUNTER compliant, content providers MUST provide usage statistics that conform to the current Code of Practice.

-This code of practice was designed to solve a problem that will likely never completely be solved, but it's still an important and useful effort.
+This code of practice was designed to solve a problem that will likely never be solved altogether, but it's still an important and useful effort.

 The main goal of Project Counter is to provide usage reports.
 The reports, for release 5 of Counter, cover four major areas: